orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Logs](images/studio-server-management-logs.png)

 ## Plugins
-Helps you with the configuration of a new plugin, avoiding to edit the orientdb-server-config.xml configuration file.
+It helps you with the configuration of a new plugin, avoiding to edit the orientdb-server-config.xml configuration file.

 ![Plugins](images/studio-server-management-plugins.png)